dinhhuy2109/TOPP-SO3/README.md

 - As this implementation is an extention of TOPP (time-optimal Path Parameterization), read instructions in following link to install TOPP, OpenRAVE and prerequisites: https://github.com/quangounet/TOPP

-- Clone this TOPP-SO3 folder and it's ready to use!
+- Clone this TOPP-SO3 folder

+$ sudo python setup.py install

 Examples
 ------------
-Please try the test files in the folder (test-SO3.py and test-SE3.py)
+Please try the test files in the examples folder (test-SO3.py and test-SE3.py)

 Below is the video demonstrating the resulting trajectories found by our algorithm.